even-dev12/Understand-mp_Linpack/Parameters/README.md

 #### 1. Problem Size (N)

 This is the size of the problem that LINPACK will solve.
 If you set this to 10,000, then LINPACK will solve for a 10,000x10,000 matrix.
 This subsequently controls the amount of memory the benchmark will use.
-For the benchmark you want the memory to be ~80%.
+Increasing N usually increases performance, but the size of N is bounded by memory.
+In general, you can compute the memory required to store the matrix (which does not count internal buffers) as 8* N * N/(P*Q) bytes, where N is the problem size and P and Q are the process grids in HPL.dat.
+A general rule of thumb is to choose a problem size that fills 80% of memory

 $$
 N = \sqrt{\frac{{.8\times\text{Memory in Gigabytes}}}{8 \times \text{sizeof(double)}}}